 Sometimes it’s easy to lay text on top of an image.
-But other times, if you have a busy photo or light-colored text, it becomes hard to read.
+But other times, if you have a busy photo or light-coloured text, it becomes hard to read.
 One way to solve this and add emphasis to your text is to place it in a text block.
-You can achieve this with Adobe Express by using the text effects option or placing your text on top of a color block or icon.
-In this example, the design emphasizes the text by using a faded overlay filter on the image, making the details in the image soft and contrasts against the bright, sharp text, resulting in the text as our focal point.
+You can achieve this with Adobe Express by using the text effects option or placing your text on top of a colour block or icon.
+In this example, the design emphasises the text by using a faded overlay filter on the image, making the details in the image soft and contrasts against the bright, sharp text, resulting in the text as our focal point.

-5. Create layers with images, text, and graphics.
+5. Create layers with images, text and graphics.